vtoch23/Python-Flask-Postgres/README.md

-An app, creted with Python and Flask, which uses Postgres to save details into the database.
+An app, creted with Python and Flask, which uses PostgreSQL to save details into the database.

+run python app.py
+to start app